ZtaMDev/SpectralLogger/docs/index.md

     details: Fully typed API with IntelliSense and zero runtime dependencies.
   - icon: { src: /icons/universal.svg }
     title: Universal
-    details: Import 'spectrallogs' in Node and 'spectrallogs/web' in browsers or from CDN (esm.sh).
+    details: Node, Bun, Deno, and Web.
+Use 'spectrallogs' on server runtimes and 'spectrallogs/web' in browsers or via CDN (esm.sh).
 ---

 <!-- Optional extra section on the home page -->